 In the build-up to Backlash 2001, "Stone Cold" Steve Austin and Triple H were in the ring, celebrating the horrible treachery which got them their WWE Championship and WWE Intercontinental titles.
 In walk 'Taker and Kane.
 "The Rattlesnake" and "The Game" drop their beers, grab their belts and hightail out.
 Even in his mortal state, the Deadman scares everyone.

 The Undertaker has a real life one at the infamous Hell in a Cell against Mankind.
 Not from the first fall, but upon seeing Foley climb off the stretcher, smiling, and running to the cage to climb back up.
-It's not shown during the match itself but some video (such as Eve of Destruction) shows Taker is legitimately shocked.
+It's not shown during the match itself for more than a half a second on the King of the Ring 1998 VHS tape and DVD, but some video (such as Eve of Destruction) shows Taker is legitimately shocked.
 The Oh Crap can be interpreted as either Kayfabe that Mankind wants more, astonishment that he was able to get up or a real life concern of what else can happen.

-Our Zombies Are Different: His original gimmick was more like a Type V, with Paul Bearer having brought him back from the dead.
+Our Zombies Are Different: His original gimmick was most like a Type V, with Paul Bearer having brought him back from the dead, however he is a master at mind games, is not a slave and displays powerful supernatural abilities.

 This gets a bit weird when you look at one of the books written by George Napolitano in the early 90s, which claimed the Undertaker was half human and half vampire and that he would do impressions of Dracula backstage.